jmr-source/doc_en/tag-f.md

 #### Description ####

 <pre>
-Output the text in the label to the specified format.
+Output the tag content with the specified format.
 </pre>

 #### Property ####